SteveUnderScoreN/SMSpamConfig/README.md

 ```

 ## Recommended Antispam options for SM16
-Export the current Antispam settings as a backup and import 'SM16 spamConfig-reset with recommended defaults.xml' from this repositiry.
+Export the current Antispam settings as a backup and import 'SM16 spamConfig-reset with recommended defaults.xml' from this repository.
 The following settings do not exist in the XML configuration file and need to be set through the web interface;
 ```
 Settings/Antispam/Options/Options/Autoresponders                       - Require message pass SPF